 To earn credit for this course by the deadline, the following requirements must be met:

-The deliverables in this semester course include three quizzes, four writing assignments, the 60 Hour Activity Log, and 19 modules.
+The deliverables in this semester course include four google form assignments, two drop box assignments, a 60 Hour Activity Log, and 19 modules.
 This course is designed to fulfill the state-required 120 contact hours.
 On average, students should spend 15 hours per week, completing at least 4 deliverables and 7.5 hours of exercise each week of the 8-week program.
 Each bulleted item in the assignment list is a module.
 TIP FOR SUCCESS: It is best to work on your course consistently to allocate time for technical and/or content assistance, if needed.

 There are a total of sixteen graded tests in this course: twelve mastery tests, three post-tests, and one end of semester test.
 All tests are equally weighted, and calculated as 30% of your final grade.
-There are also three quizzes included in the writing assignments; while these do not count towards your final grade, they must be completed.
-The written assignments, including the activity log, that are submitted through the drop boxes are 70% of your final grade.
+There are also four google form assignments and while these do not count towards your final grade, they must be completed.
+The assignments submitted through the drop boxes are 70% of your final grade.

 A = 90-100%